signalfx/integrations/google-cloud-functions/README.md

 - You can use one of our language-specific wrappers to monitor your functions.
 Using a wrapper lets you see invocations, errors, and durations for your functions in real time, and also provides insight into whether a given function is being impacted by cold starts.

 - The wrapper is also a way for you to send in custom application or business metrics from within a function, analogous to what you can do with our client libraries for code running in non-Function environments.
-See [Wrappers](#wrappers)for more information.
+See [Wrappers](#wrappers) for more information.

 ## FEATURES